-Complaints or Disputes about other employees
+Complaints or Disputes with other employees

-Employee may raise a complaint or grievance about another employee with management.
 Employees who raise complaints can do so freely without fear of retribution.
+If an employee wishes to make a complaint they may speak with their group leader, who may than pass the complaint onto the Manager, President of MEI or the employees advocate.

-The procedure to deal with complaints or grievances of this nature are contained in the "Employees Handbook".
+The procedure do dealt with complaints or grievances of this nature are contained in the "Employees Handbook" known as the RED HANDBOOK.

-7.2 What Does the Organisation Do If an Employee Does Something Wrong?
+7.2 What does the Organisation do if an Employee does Something Wrong?